All the BIOFACH Congress topics and forums

 Sustainability has many facets.
 Reducing CO2 emissions, conserving resources such as soil, water and fossil energy, and dealing with employees and suppliers fairly are all examples that have to be taken into consideration if there is to be a consistent focus on sustainability.

-But how consistently can sustainability criteria be included in important corporate decisions and strategic targets?
 The industry has to tackle sustainability actively and competently, because it is not sustainable per se, but does offer solutions to many problems as well as a foundation and links for credible sustainable concepts.

 The Politics Forum will draw attention to topics that have a direct effect on the framework conditions created for the organic food industry.
 Industry players, politicians and representatives from state organizers are invited to express and discuss their points of view – because it’s clear to us that regardless of whether you’re a famer, a manufacturer, an importer, a regular retailer, a trade or a specialist store, you need stable and reliable framework conditions to face the challenges of the future.